Why was this car hidden away for 30 years?

 And to many, it was beautiful -- complete with Le Mans stripes, two white bands that ran the length of the car over the Viking blue paint, a pattern that has since become iconic and is strongly associated with the Cobras designed by Shelby as production cars for Ford.

 Its style had substance to match.
-After winning the 1965 championship, the car, somewhat retired from racing, had still a lot of speed left in it, and got a chance to prove it.
+After winning the 1965 championship, the car, somewhat retired from radcing, had still a lot of speed left in it, and got a chance to prove it.

 Speeding on salt